15 Most Affordable States for Assisted Living in 2026 [Cost Guide]

 Utah cost of living

-Utah boasts a cost of living approximately 16.4% below the national average, making it exceptionally affordable for retirees.
-Housing costs remain particularly competitive-the median home price of $350,000 falls well below the national median of $428,700.
-Rental costs offer substantial savings, with two-bedroom units averaging $842 monthly versus $1,027 nationally.
+Utah's cost of living runs about 16.4% below the national average, making it very affordable for retirees.
+The median home price of $350,000 falls well below the national median of $428,700.
+Two-bedroom rentals average $842 monthly versus $1,027 nationally.

 - 4.65% flat income tax